daigoro86dev/amm/README.md

 - Some options reflect my hardware limitations, specifically the number of parallel tests per browser (2).
 - Specs 2 - 5 are also made up of a single test, and this was due to the fact that handling the video playback proved to be challenging when sharing the same browser instances with results improving once I moved each test to its own file.
 - I picked mocha-awesome as the reporter given how familiar I was with it, being mostly a personal preference.
-- The rerun service requires wdio to be globally installed.
+- The rerun service requires wdio to be globally installed or added to path.
+On Unix systems I adopted the later, by adding as the command prefix in RerunService configuration
 - I also kept the visual regression tests to a minimum since performance wise it was a bit taxing on my hardware.

 ## Docker setup